bitterce/finger_millet_presentation/PITCHME.md

 ---

 #### Objective
-@snap[text-07]
+@ul[list-square-bullets list-spaced-bullets]
 - Allopolyploidie poses many challenges in finding true variants, due to the high number of homeologs between the subgenomes

-- Finger millet is a tetrapolyploid crop species, with subgenome A and subgenome B
+- Finger millet is a tetrapolyploid crop species, with subgenome A and subgenome
 - EAGLE-RC is able to map reads to the subgenomes seperately and evaluates the likelihood of the data under a given hypothesis
-@snapend
+@ulend

 ---